Calvin-CS/Infrastructure_docker_amber_debbuild/README.md

   20.04 LTS (focal), 22.04 LTS (jammy), 24.04 LTS (noble)

 - Can I use different versions than the defaults?
   Yep -- I just haven't tested most of them!
+YMMV!

+- Will you just host the .deb files you created for me?
+  No -- this violates the various licenses.
+You have to build and host them yourself.

+- Does this support other architectures besides amd64?
+  No

+- Who do I contact if I have questions?
+  Chris Wieringa <cwieri39@calvin.edu> -- no promise I'll get back to you since I don't officially support this.